 If you’re one of those people who still believe that washing-up liquid is as good to use in your windshield wiper reservoir as a more expensive product designed for the job, then you couldn’t be more wrong.
 Detergent designed to wash your dishes will help to clean your windshield, but it won’t be as kind to your car’s washer system as a proprietory fluid and it won’t do the same job as a special winter windshield washer fluid.

-The stuff you can get away with using in the spring and summer can be less than useless in the winter because it doesn’t stop the water freezing.
+The stuff you can get away with using in the spring and summer can be less than useless in the winter because it doesn’t stop the water from freezing.
 If your windshield keeps freezing up you’re not going to be going anywhere, and if your windshield washer is frozen you’re not going to be able to clear it.
-A proper winter fluid is like antifreeze, but as well as preventing the water from freezing it will also do a great job of cleaning the windshield.
+Proper winter fluid is like antifreeze, but as well as preventing the water from freezing it will also do a great job of cleaning the windshield.

 5. Engine Oil